webp-sh/webp_server_go/README.md

 ## Usage

-Regarding the `IMG_PATH` section in `config.json`, if you are serving images at `https://example.com/pics/tsuki.jpg` and your files are at `/var/www/image/pics/tsuki.jpg`, then `IMG_PATH` shall be `/var/www/image`.
+Regarding the `IMG_PATH` section in `config.json`.
+If you are serving images at `https://example.com/pics/tsuki.jpg` and your files are at `/var/www/image/pics/tsuki.jpg`, then `IMG_PATH` shall be `/var/www/image`.

 1. Edit the `config.json` to face your need, default convert quality is 80%.
 2. Run the binary like this: `./webp_server`, use `screen` or `tmux` to hold it currently.
 3. Let Nginx to `proxy_pass http://localhost:3333/;`

 ## TODO

-- [] This version doesn't support header-based-output, which means Safari users will not see the converted `webp` images, this should be fixed in later releases.
+- [ ] This version doesn't support header-based-output, which means Safari users will not see the converted `webp` images, this should be fixed in later releases.
-- [] Multi platform support.
+- [ ] Multi platform support.

 ## build your own binary
 Install golang, enable go module, and then...